 However, before you can enjoy a healthy profit, you need to understand how much it will cost to sell your house.

-If you consider these before listing your home, then you’ll have a much better idea of the costs involved and the kind of profits you could expect from the sale.
+If you consider these before listing your home, you’ll have a much better idea of the fees involved and the kind of profit you could expect from the sale.

 1. Real Estate Agent Commission

 Whether you decide to engage with a real estate agent or not, you will likely still have to pay some sort of real estate agent commission when selling your home.

 While all states allow you to sell on you own using the "For Sale by Owner" method, most experts would recommend against trying to sell your own house.
 Aside from the investment of time, the smallest mistake can cost you dearly and there is no shortage of opportunities for error (e.g. annoying paperwork, inspection findings, etc.).

 Therefore, the vast majority of people will choose to work with a real estate agent to help them list and sell their home.
 The average commission charged by most listing agents is about 2.5 - 3% of the home price, but you can sell with a SimpleShowing Agent for only a 1% listing fee.

 In addition to the commission paid to the listing agent, there is also another 2.5-3% that will be due to the agent who represents the buyer.
 As a result, the total commission can range anywhere from 5-6% depending on which brokerage you hire.
 Fortunately, real estate agent commission isn't due until closing, so this isn’t an upfront cost you need to pay in advance.